University of North Carolina at Chapel Hill Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

-General Academic Scholarships $3,000 up to full cost of attendance All admitted students automatically considered; strongest academics, leadership, and service matter most No Yes — typically 4 years (renewal GPA not published) Students with near-perfect grades (UW GPA ~3.9–4.0*) and very high test scores if submitted (ACT 32+/SAT 1450+*).
-Leadership and service are also key.
+General Academic Scholarships $3,000 up to full cost of attendance All admitted students are automatically considered; holistic review places emphasis on academics, leadership, strong service, and impact No Yes — typically 4 years (renewal GPA varies, not publicly listed) Students with near-perfect grades (UW GPA ~3.9–4.0*) plus rigorous courses and strong extracurriculars; top scores (ACT 32+/SAT 1450+) if submitted Apply by Regular or Early Action admissions deadline

-College Fellows & Tar Heel Merit Not publicly listed (significant awards) NC residents with outstanding academic and extracurricular records No Yes — renewal terms not published Top North Carolina students: usually UW GPA 3.9–4.0*, AP/IB or dual-enrollment rigor, plus major extracurricular or leadership impact.
+College Fellows & Tar Heel Merit Not publicly listed; often substantial NC residents with outstanding academic, extracurricular, or leadership records No Yes — renewal terms not published Among the top North Carolina students in each pool; very high GPA, AP/IB/dual-enrollment rigor, major extracurricular impact Apply by admissions deadline

 Do I need a separate application?
-No — all admitted students are automatically reviewed for merit scholarships.
+No — for all scholarships on this table, admitted students are automatically considered based on their admission and/or FAFSA/CSS Profile.
+No special essays, interviews, or extra steps.

 Are test scores required?
-No. UNC is test-optional, but strong scores (ACT 32+/SAT 1450+*) can strengthen your case if submitted.
+No — UNC is test-optional, but submitting high scores (ACT 32+/SAT 1450+) can boost competitiveness for merit scholarships.

 Does UNC superscore?
-Yes.
-UNC superscores both the ACT and SAT, combining your highest section scores across test dates for admissions and scholarship review.
+Yes, superscoring applies to both ACT and SAT for admissions and scholarship review.

 Can automatic scholarships stack with other aid?
-Large merit awards usually replace smaller ones.
-They can combine with need-based aid, but stacking rules vary by program.
+Major merit awards usually replace smaller ones; they may be combined with need-based aid (where eligible), but stacking policies vary by program and year.

 🏆 Competitive Scholarships